rahilrahimi/weather-dashboard1/README.md

 # Weather_Dashboard

-This is a weather dashboard with form inputs that will run in the browser and feature dynamically updated HTML and CSS.
+This is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+I used the OpenWeather One Call API (Links to an external site.) to retrieve weather data for cities [OpenWeather API](https://openweathermap.org/api), And `localStorage` is used to store persistent data. also i used JavaScript and momentjs.
 It allows the user to search to view weather outlook for multiple cities so travelers can plan a trip accordingly.

-[OpenWeather API](https://openweathermap.org/api) is used to retrieve weather data for cities.
-And `localStorage` is used to store persistent data.

 ## Installation